obskyr/latex-fiction-template/README.md

 So did I.

-This repository contains a **template for writing fiction in LaTeX** (and Markdown!)**, compiling to both PDF and e-reader-ready EPUB formats,** something for which a whole heap of boilerplate is required.
+This repository contains a **template for writing fiction in LaTeX** – not just novels, but anthologies; short stories; anything you might want – **compiling to both PDF and e-reader-ready EPUB 3 formats,** something for which weeks of research and a whole heap of boilerplate would normally be required.
 It sets a reasonable default style, and aims to be customizable.

 As an added bonus, it lets you track your writing via Git, the benefits of